Introduction to the Benefits of Deadlifts

 - Once a week, take a break, spend time with family and friends, eat whatever you want (within reason.)

-And if the only side effects are a leaner and stronger body, what do you lose?
+And if the only side effects are a leaner and stronger body, what do you have to lose?

 Here are two reasons why deadlifting can even help treatment-resistant depression.